playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

+---
+{
+	title: "How Computers Speak: Assembly to AST",
+	description: "Have you wondered how programming languages are able to be ran on your hardware?
+This article explains how your code is processed and ran",
+	published: "2020-08-25T04:45:30.247Z",
+	edited: "2020-08-25T04:45:30.247Z",
+	authors: ["crutchcorn", "reikaze"],
+	tags: ["hardware", "javascript", "ast"],
+	attached: [],
+	license: "cc-by-nc-sa-4"
+}
+---

 During my time learning programming, I found myself lacking foundational knowledge about how a computer worked under-the-hood.
 It wasn't until much later in my career that I started learning about how certain puzzle pieces fit together and had a more wholistic image of how computers worked.
 I feel that having this insight made me a better developer, and shifted my thinking during debugging to reflect more accurately what was happening.

 In this article, we're going to introduce you to various concepts in the effort of helping you understand how computers are able to parse and understand common programming languages and process the instructions you pass to it.